 Gene S-H Kim

-Human-Computer Interaction Researcher, Disability Rights Advocate, joyful engineer
+Human-Computer Interaction Researcher, Disability Rights Advocate, Joyful Maker

 A photo of Gene, a Korean-American man smiling against a background with green trees.
 He has thick straight black hair that is longer on the front and shorter on the sides.
 He is wearing a blue collared shirt, and his dark brown eyes are smizing at the camera.